 AP test: Rio Olympic water badly polluted, even far offshore

-In July, the AP reported that its first round of tests showed disease-causing viruses directly linked to human sewage at levels up to 1.7 million times what would be considered highly alarming in the U.S. or Europe.
-Experts said athletes were competing in the viral equivalent of raw sewage and exposure to dangerous health risks almost certain.
+In July, the AP reported that its first round of tests showed viruses causing stomach and respiratory illnesses and more rarely heart and brain inflammation at levels up to 1.7 million times what would be considered highly alarming in the U.S. or Europe.

-The results sent shockwaves through the global athletic community, with sports officials pledging to do their own viral testing to ensure the waters were safe for competition in next year’s games.
-Those promises took on further urgency in August, after pre-Olympic rowing and sailing events in Rio led to illnesses among athletes nearly double the acceptable limit in the U.S. for swimmers in recreational waters.
+The report prompted sports officials to promise they would do their own viral testing.
+Those pledges took on further urgency in August, after pre-Olympic rowing and sailing events in Rio led to illnesses among athletes nearly double the acceptable limit in the U.S.

-Nevertheless, Olympic and World Health Organization officials have flip-flopped on promises to carry out viral testing in the wake of the AP’s July report.
+Nevertheless, Olympic and World Health Organization officials have flip-flopped on promises to carry out their own viral testing in the wake of the AP’s July report.

-Brazilian, Olympic and WHO officials now say Brazil needs only to carry out testing for bacterial “markers” of pollution to determine water quality.
-That’s the standard used by nations around the globe, mostly because it’s been historically easier and cheaper.
+Brazilian, Olympic and WHO officials now say Brazil needs only to conduct testing for bacterial “markers” of pollution to determine water quality.
+That’s the standard for nations around the globe to monitor waterbodies, mostly because it’s been historically easier and cheaper.

 However, in recent years technological advances have made it simpler and less expensive to monitor viral levels, too.

-Rio’s waterways, like those of many developing nations, are extremely contaminated because most of the city’s sewage is not treated, let alone collected.
-Massive amounts of it flow straight into Guanabara Bay.
-The Rodrigo de Freitas Lagoon and the famous Copacabana Beach also are heavily contaminated.
+Rio’s waterways, like those of many developing nations, are extremely contaminated because most of the city’s sewage is untreated, flowing into Guanabara Bay, the Rodrigo Freitas Lagoon and the famous Copacabana Beach.